 Defender Holmfridur Magnusdottir made it 3-0 in the 21st minute.
 She broke down multiple defenders before converting from eight yards.

 In the 52d minute, Seger earned her third assist, sending Rodriguez on goal with a long pass.
-Rodriguez scored on the breakaway, giving her nine goals overall and seven in the last five games.
+Rodriguez scored on the breakaway, giving her nine goals overall and seven in her last five games.

 Sky Blue, still playing without injured Carli Lloyd of Delran (broken ankle), averted a shutout when Brittany Taylor scored in the 80th minute.